JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes the path portion of a fully qualified path and file.

 ```
-FUNCTION AfxPathStripPath (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathStripPath (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |